13 Amazing Facts About Donald Trump

-Love him or hate him, Donald Trump’s maverick and sometimes-controversial personality makes him hard to ignore.
-Time and time again he has proved those who had bet against him wrong.
-Most recently he clinched the US presidency, a feat not many thought he could pull.
-And previously, the US President-elect has managed to rise out of bankruptcy to become one of the richest people in the world.
+Love him or hate him, Donald Trump’s maverick and sometimes controversial personality makes him hard to ignore.
+Time and time again, he has proved those who had bet against him wrong.
+Most recently, he clinched the U.S. presidency, a feat not many thought he could pull off.
+And previously, the U.S. President-elect has managed to rise out of bankruptcy to become one of the richest people in the world.
 But those are just a few of the many amazing facts about the real estate tycoon.

 - Trump is a party hopper.